CityOfPhiladelphia/api-standards/README.md

 ## Versions

 * Never release an API without a version number.
+* A new version should be added only when the changes break existing specification, NOT when there are code changes or new functionality is added to the API
 * Versions should be integers, not decimal numbers, prefixed with ‘v’.
 For example:
     * Good: v1, v2, v3
     * Bad: v-1.1, v1.2, 1.3